ashandoak/ashandoak.github.io/README.md

 # Overview

 This document is a record of my learning journey in *CSC 595 Research Methods* with Dr. Hausi Muller.

-If you're interested in learning more about Lean check out the [Lean Prover Community](https://leanprover-community.github.io/)!
+If you'd like to view this document live, check out my [GitHub Page](https://ashandoak.github.io).

 # Table of contents